s1rhcs/Fallen-Follow-Registry/README.md

 - Mark them with buttons like:
   - **Unfollowed**
   - **Influencer/Celeb**
+  - **News**
+  - **Meme Page**
-  - **Public page**
+  - **Other**

 These tags are just for organizing the page.
 They do not change anything on Instagram.
+On tablets and phones, all controls remain usable with touch.

 ---

 ## Privacy

-- Your JSON files never leave your computer.
+- Your JSON files never leave your device.
 - The page runs only in your browser.
 - No log‑in, no server, no database.